vertalik/hillel-hw-20/README.md

  - Modal windows.
  - Registry time (**Human**, **Car**, **Company**).
  - Date and time when car is bought.
- - Tooltip at car section in the view table
+ - Tooltip in car section in the view table

 ###  How to use: